nrfconnect/sdk-nrf/doc/nrf/ug_thingy91_gsg.rst

 This guide helps you get started with Thingy:91.
 It tells you how to update the Thingy:91 application and modem firmware and connect the Thingy:91 to `nRF Cloud`_.

+If you have already set up your Thingy:91 and want to learn more, see the following documentation:

+* :ref:`ug_thingy91` for more advanced topics related to the Thingy:91.
+* The :ref:`introductory documentation <getting_started>` for more information on the |NCS| and the development environment.

 Requirements for setting up the Thingy:91
 *****************************************